LaunchYourVibe

 102 98 Looks dramatic

-LaunchYourVibe D-11
+LAUNCHYOURVIBE D-11

 Truncating a bar chart's y-axis turns minor differences into apparent crises.
 Bar height encodes quantity: cutting the baseline misrepresents proportions.
 Line charts can use non-zero baselines to show variance; bar charts cannot.
 If differences are small, consider a line chart instead.